 Estate Planning Tips: Find the Right Estate Plan for You

-According to some sources, up to 57% of American consumers do not have a will, and up to 69% of parents with children under the age of 18 do not have a will.
+According to some sources, up to 57 percent of American consumers do not have a will, and up to 69 percent of parents with children under the age of 18 do not have a will.
 Even though a large majority of Americans know and understand the importance of estate planning, many just do not follow through.
 So, which category are you going to fall into?

 Although some people can get away with not having a will, most people should have some plan for how to avoid probate and how they want to have their property distributed after they die.

 Many people get scared away from having a will because they think it will be too complicated or too expensive to hire a lawyer.
 This is simply not true anymore.
 In most situations, you can prepare your own will in the span of an afternoon by using a few simple documents.
 All you need to do is learn while you are going along and have some good material at your side in case you get stuck.
 One of the best cost-savings tips is to utilize one or more of the many forms available online.